 The Grail texts by Jan-Anton van Hoek, is

-part of his book "Tekenen uit de Nabije Kosmos" (Signs from the
+not part of his book "Tekenen uit de Nabije Kosmos" (Signs from the

 Nearby Cosmos).
 As the Grail is getting renewed interest, I am giving a